Spanish Camp: Demise

 In 1997, developer John DiScala acquired the land, including the Catholic Worker cottages, from descendants of the original owners.
-On July 31 that year, residents of the 70 existing cottages received eviction notices.
-DiScala proposed building 37 new beachfront homes.
+Residents of the 70 existing cottages received eviction notices, and DiScala proposed building 37 new beachfront homes.
 Residents filed a lawsuit, arguing that their property was being taken unfairly, but they lost the case.
-Preservationists began advocating for the protection of the site, with Channel Graham of the Preservation League of Staten Island submitting a Request for Evaluation to the NYC Landmarks Preservation Commission.
+Preservationists began advocating for the protection of the site, with Channel Graham of the Preservation League of Staten Island submitting a Request for Evaluation to the New York City Landmarks Preservation Commission (LPC).
 In the late 1990s, the not-for-profit Friends of the Dorothy Day Cottages was established.
 DiScala agreed in principle to preserve a few structures and donate part of the property to the city and the preservation group, but these agreements were non-binding.
 In January 2000, LPC Chair Jennifer Raab alerted the Staten Island Buildings Department that cottages were pending landmark designation, though no official calendaring had occurred.
 Despite preservation efforts, several buildings were demolished without permits.

 A meeting on February 8, 2001, between LPC counsel and the developer's lawyers made it clear that demolition was imminent.
 On February 9, 2001, the Dorothy Day Cottages were demolished.
 An investigation later revealed that the demolition permit had been forged.
 The developer paid a $2,500 fine, and the company declared bankruptcy shortly thereafter.
 Between 2001 and 2015, preservationists continued lobbying for a Spanish Camp Historic District.
 Proposals included the Dorothy Day cottage site, a coastal lane, and a pond.
-LPC placed the proposal on its backlog of pending cases.
+The LPC placed the proposal on its backlog of pending cases.

-On October 22, 2015, LPC held a hearing but ultimately removed the site from its calendar, citing lack of merit due to the absence of remaining structures.
+On October 22, 2015, the LPC held a hearing to consider the building for city landmark status.
+The agency ultimately removed the site from its calendar, citing lack of merit due to the absence of remaining structures.
+Samir Lazoja bought the remaining structures on the site in May 2025 and demolished them in April 2026.
+At the time, the owners had been fined a cumulative $7,622 due to the poor condition of the property.

 Legacy

 In 2007, Wagner College hosted a panel titled "Spanish Camp: Place Matters," and the Staten Island History Museum presented the exhibit "This Was Our Paradise: Spanish Camp, 1929 to Today," which included photographs, oral histories, and a visual timeline.

-Today, the former Spanish Camp site remains an undeveloped and overgrown lot.
-It was never designated a historic landmark by the City of New York.
+Today, the former Spanish Camp site remains undeveloped and overgrown.
+It was never designated a city landmark.
 The site is remembered for its cultural, rather than architectural, significance.